FLSA STATUS: Non-Exempt

 • Plan, analyze and evaluate programs and services, operational needs and fiscal constraints

-• Establish and maintain effective working relationships with department and division staff, other departments and others, such as, vendors, contractors, grant fund sub grantees, and Single Family Rehabilitation
+• Establish and maintain effective working relationships with department and division staff, other departments and others, such as, vendors, contractors, grant funded sub grantees, and Single Family Rehabilitation

 • Communicate and use interpersonal skills to interact with coworkers, supervisor, the general public, etc. to sufficiently exchange or convey information and to receive work direction